 Secondary – the secondary curriculum is organised on subject based model with pupils moving to specialist rooms and teachers.
-Historically the KS3 National Numeracy and Literacy Strategy have been implemented and additional interventions are used with identified groups and individuals.
-At Key Stage 4, setting according to ability occurs in some subject areas enabling all able pupils to be extended whilst allowing pupils needing enrichment activities to be supported through greater differentiation.
-Accredited courses are followed in English, Maths, Science, Computing, PE, Art and Technology and COPE (Certificate of Personal Effectiveness) is a vocational qualification.
+At Key Stage 3 pupils follow National Curriculum at a highly differentiated level.
+Additional interventions are used with identified groups and individuals.
+At Key Stage 4, grouping according to ability occurs in some subject areas enabling all able pupils to be extended whilst allowing pupils needing enrichment activities to be supported through greater differentiation.
+Accredited courses are followed in English, Maths, Science, Computing, PE, Art, Technology and Music.
+Pupils enjoy a creative curriculum and work towards Arts Award accreditation.
 Throughout the secondary phase class teachers oversee the delivery of Individual Education Plans.

-In Year 11 CXK supports pupils in developing Student Action Plans which feed into the multi agency transitional review meetings.
+In Year 11 CXK visit pupils to help them prepare for their EHCP transitional review meetings.
 These highlight areas of strength and need for each individual.
 The aim is to ensure that the relevant support and opportunities are accessed in order to achieve competencies and develop the confidence to participate fully in life as independent young adults.
-Links with Further Education Colleges, CXK and industry enhance the work related learning and enterprise aspects of the curriculum.
+Links with Further Education Colleges, CXK and industry enhance the work related learning aspects of the curriculum.

-The school engages pupils in enrichment activities; however this has an impact on curriculum access.
+The school actively promotes enrichment activities; however this may have an impact on curriculum access.
 Any integration or inclusion programme is explained fully to parents and pupils with regard to the curriculum impact and parental permission is sought before a programme is embarked upon.
 Disapplication from the National curriculum will only be sought in very exceptional circumstances.